 The main types of blood donation include:

-- whole blood donation – a standard donation, consisting of plasma, red and white blood cells, platelets, antibodies and other components
+- Blood – a standard donation, consisting of plasma, red and white blood cells, platelets, antibodies and other components.

-- plasma donation – also known as apheresis.
-Plasma is separated from the other components by a special machine, and the red blood cells are returned to the donor in cycles throughout the donation
+- Plasma (known as apheresis) – plasma is separated from the other components by a special machine, and the red blood cells are returned to the donor in cycles throughout the donation.

-- platelet donation – known as plateletpheresis.
-This is done in a similar way to plasma donation, but both the red cells and plasma are returned to the donor.
+- Platelets (known as plateletpheresis) – done in a similar way to plasma donation, but the red cells and plasma are returned to the donor.

 Less common donations include:

-- autologous donation – prior to a scheduled operation or transfusion, a person donates blood for their own use
+- Autologous – prior to a scheduled operation or transfusion, a person donates blood for their own use.

 Products made from whole blood

 Donated blood is used to make a variety of different products, including: